Trusted WordPress tutorials, when you need them most.

 The plugin will redirect all your site users to your new domain name with the correct permalink structure.

-The advantage of this method is that you can still log in to the admin area of your old subdomain.
+This method has the advantage of still logging in to the admin area of your old subdomain.

 Redirecting from Directory to New Domain